mkpeacock/IckleMVC/README.md

 2. Make stricter MVC implementation.
 Move data-access from model into an object linked to the model
 3. Flesh out scope concept
 4. Actually do some development work on this project [started]
+5. Exceptions
+6. Unit tests
+7. Think more about routing
+8. Put into Jenkins

 ## Using the Core data access models